xuan9230/ngtrzlaam/cat-survival/README.md

 # Cat Survival Game

+Play the game on your mobile phone: [cat.ngtrzlaam.com](https://cat.ngtrzlaam.com)

 Choose a cat to start and swipe left/right to make decisions.
 The objective is to survive as many days as you can!

-Please play the game on your mobile phone.

 ## Tech Stack